 Rebecca was born — thanks to her mother’s labor and her father’s pursuit of the smallpox virus– in Lagos, Nigeria.
 There, a group of Yoruba women held a naming ceremony honoring her birth and bestowing upon her the name: Modupe (“thankfulness to God”) Bamidele (“follow me home”) Ajoke (“something to cherish”).
 These sacred themes of divine gratitude, the journey “home” and the call to cherish everything continue to illuminate her own journey.

-Over the last 15 years Rebecca has taught a unique blend of mindfulness, movement, laughter and play in diverse settings ranging from yoga studios to hospitals, pre-schools to nursing homes and city forests to state prisons.
-She has also lived and worked in Africa, Asia and Latin America, is a member of the Grace Note Singers (hospice choir) and currently resides in Providence with her family.
+Over the last 18 years Rebecca has taught a unique blend of mindfulness, movement, laughter and play in diverse settings ranging from yoga studios to hospitals and city forests to state prisons.
+She has also lived and worked in Africa, Asia and Latin America and currently resides on a small farm in Rhode Island with her family.

 Inspiration